ishwarrimal/frontend-interview-preps/JavaScript/JavaScript Advanced/readme.md

 ### But why did we even create the function `getName` in the prototype and not directly inside the Construcor?

-Every object created using the Construcor Function gets a copy of all the properties persent in the constructor.
+Every object created using the Constructor Function gets a copy of all the properties persent in the constructor.
 This may not be a good idea in some cases.
 Like it makes sense that every object get's a differnet name, but why a different `getName` function?
 We can just make use of the same function `reference` in each and every object isn't it?
 Yes, we're doing the exact same thing.

-### How does a construcor function work internally?
+### How does a constructor function work internally?

 When you call a constructor function in JavaScript using the `new` keyword, following steps are taken internally to create a new object instance and initialize its properties: